SAP-samples/kyma-runtime-extension-samples/sample-extension-java/README.md

 # Overview

-This sample demonstrates how to build and deploy a Java based microservice as an extension and expose the API in _SAP Cloud Platform Extension Factory, Kyma Runtime_.
+This sample demonstrates how to build and deploy a Java based microservice as an extension and expose the API in _SAP Cloud Platform, Kyma Runtime_.

 ![extension](./assets/extension.png)